The Golden Rule in Porcelain Repair: Staying True to its Original Texture

 a) Epoxy and Ceramic Adhesives

-c) Baking and Cooking
+c) Firing and Baking

-d) Tissue Replication
+d) Texture Replication

-4. Challenges in the Repair of Porcelain
+4. Challenges Encountered in Porcelain Repair

 b) Color Matching